-HSP students who successfully complete the program receive priority admission consideration to UCLA College of Letters and Science (excluding Communication Studies) through UCLA TAP (Transfer Alliance Program).
+HSP students who successfully complete the program receive priority transfer consideration to UCLA College of Letters and Science (excluding Communication Studies) through UCLA TAP (Transfer Alliance Program).
 Only community colleges that maintain the highest standards in honors programs earn this consideration at UCLA.
 MiraCosta College is the only community college in North San Diego County to have a Transfer Alliance Program with UCLA.

-Successful HSP students have enhanced transfer, research, and scholarship opportunities at major colleges and universities including UCLA, UC Irvine, Cal Poly Pomona, Chapman University, Cal State Fullerton, Mills College, Loyola Marymount University and Pitzer College.
+Successful HSP students often earn enhanced transfer, research, and scholarship opportunities at major colleges and universities including UCLA, UC Irvine, Cal Poly Pomona, Chapman University, Cal State Fullerton, Mills College, Loyola Marymount University and Pitzer College.

 HSP students receive priority enrollment into Honors classes at MiraCosta College.

 HSP students have extraordinary presentation and publishing opportunities at annual Honors research conferences in northern and southern California.

 HSP students are offered opportunities to attend special transfer preparation workshops and onsite visits at universities such as UCLA, UCSD, UC Irvine, and UC Riverside.

 Trips to museums and other cultural venues are also made available to HSP students each semester in order to extend learning beyond the classroom.